CharlyLuna/landing-pages/README.md

 # LANDING PAGES
-This repo will contain landing pages of real web sites to practice basic html, css, js skills.
+This repo contain landing pages of real web sites, these are just to practice basic html, css, js skills, none of the pages are part of their official projects, they are just made for learning purposes.
 ## Tesla landing page
 **https://tesla-landing-chluna.netlify.app/**